Junon72/DreamsOnWheels/README.md

 ## Media and Content Origin

-[Wikipedia](https://www.wikipedia.org/) was used to create content for the products, originals and blogs.
+[Wikipedia](https://www.wikipedia.org/) was used to create content for the products, originals and blogs, and images.

 Product images were downloaded from Copyright free image site.